gayajohn/eda-project-1-group-4/README.md

 What was our motivation?

- - We all thought the healthcare industry would outperform the S&P500 during the COVID-19 crisis but of course we must look at the data to verify what we thought to be true.
+ - We all thought the healthcare industry would outperform the market during the COVID-19 crisis but of course we must look at the data to verify what we thought to be true.

 What did we learn?